“Believe me, if a man doesn’t know death, he doesn’t know life.”

 That’s what gave me the idea to start Find a Death to assemble the stories of people’s deaths, with photographs.
 I get a lot of flack for this, but obviously the right people get it because several thousand visit this site, every day.
 I also get a lot of heat for interjecting comments and opinions.
 My response to that?
 Get your own website and do it yourself.
 I did.
 Am I being disrespectful?
 Maybe.
 What this all boils down to: If you don’t want the attention, don’t get famous.

 In my research, I have visited hundreds of final breath locations, and documented them in detail.
 Along the way, I have managed to acquire a tastelessly wonderful collection of articles including an oil painting done by convicted serial killer John Wayne Gacy, a piece of the Hindenburg, bricks from fireplace which witnessed the famous Manson Murders, a piece of John Denver’s airplane, and many more.

-Through Find a Death and Dearly Departed Tours I have become a person people come to chronicle the last hours of celebrities lives, and have appeared on NBC Nightly News, Anderson Cooper AC360, Showbiz Tonight, Access Hollywood, The Girls Next Door, E!
-20 Most Horrifying Hollywood Murders, E!
-20 Acts of Love Gone Wrong. and the front page of the LA TIMES.
-Other shows include Ghostly Graves for the Travel Channel, and Living Legends for the Discovery Channel.
-Death by Excess and Dead Famous in the UK.
-I recently completed my two year guest stint on the Leeza Gibbons syndicated radio show, Hollywood Confidential, which was a great opportunity.
+Through Find a Death and Dearly Departed Tours I have become a person people come to chronicle the last hours of celebrities lives, and have appeared on Mysteries at the Museum, Anthony Bourdain’s The Layover, Ghost Adventures, NBC Nightly News, The Girls Next Door, E!
+20 Most Horrifying Hollywood Murders, and E!
+Hollywood Death Trip.

 In 2013 we made a show for E! called Celebrity Death Trip.